 Also read: 15 Struggles of a First-Time Filipino Traveller Abroad

 It might be a norm for countries like Singapore, Hong Kong and Taiwan.
 But coming from the Philippines, where our train system is still far from the most modern, it’s certainly like being young Lewis of Stephen John Anderson’s Meet the Robinsons!

 Spicy, sour, bitter — you name it.
 Even flavours I never even thought had a name of their own actually existed in the most unusual destinations.

 It wasn’t until I travelled to Nepal that I started to believe the effects of a different time zone.
 I know, it’s a mere two-hour difference from the Philippines, but still.
 It not only meant a change of environment, but also a change in the way my body functioned altogether.

 4. Pakihinaan naman aircon

-I thought Manila was hot, until I went to Kota Kinabalu in Sabah on summertime.
-And I thought I’d already experienced the coldest weather in Baguio, until I went to Nepal on wintertime!
-I guess we’ll never really appreciate our own weather until we encounter these insane temperatures from other countries first hand!
+I thought Manila was hot, until I went to Kota Kinabalu in Sabah in the summertime.
+I believed I’d already experienced the coldest weather in Baguio, until I went to Nepal in the wintertime!
+I guess we’ll never really appreciate our own weather until we encounter these insane temperatures from other countries first-hand!

 5. Ansabe mo?

-Growing up in a country where English is spoken and even capitalised on every day, I found it hard to believe that this so-called universal language isn’t as widely used by other nationalities.
-Instead, I often have to rely on a live or digital translator just to get by.
+Growing up in a country where English is spoken and even capitalised on every day, I once found it hard to believe that this so-called universal language isn’t as widely used by other nationalities.
+As a young traveller who didn’t know the benefits of learning a language when travelling before, I often had to rely on a live or digital translator to communicate with the locals.